LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

 [AmazonReviews]: https://huggingface.co/datasets/amazon_reviews_multi

-The use case is a dataset of [Amazon reviews from HuggingFace][AmazonReviews][^amazon_multi].
+The use case is a dataset of [Amazon reviews from HuggingFace][AmazonReviews].
 Only the English subset of the dataset was used with 200,000 training samples and 5,000 test samples.
 The models were trained on two tasks:
 1. Predict the star rating given the review text.
 2. Predict a positive or negative sentiment with 1-2 stars labelled negative, 4-5 stars labelled positive and 3 stars removed.

 [TFIDF]: https://github.com/LiorSinai/TFIDF.jl

-Using a transformer for this task can be seen as excessive because it can be solved with simpler models e.g. a term frequency inverse document infrequency (TFIDF) model with 10,000 parameters.
+This problem can be solved with simpler models e.g. a term frequency inverse document infrequency (TFIDF) model with 10,000 parameters.
 (You can see my Julia TFIDF model [here][TFIDF].)
+Using a transformer for this task can therefore be seen as excessive.
 However because the task is simple it means we can limit the transformer model to around 250,000 parameters and we have a good baseline of the accuracy we can achieve.

 For intuition and history behind transformers I recommend Peter Bloem's excellent post [Transformers from scratch][Bloem].